 In the off-season of 1920, Boston Red Sox owner Harry Frazee dealt an up-and-coming slugger named Babe Ruth to the New York Yankees to raise cash for a Broadway play he was backing.
-The Red Sox had dominated major league baseball for the first two decades of the century, but the World Series drought that began in 1918 lasted ... and lasted, until 2004.
+The Red Sox had dominated major league baseball for the first two decades of the century, but the World Series drought that began in 1918 lasted... and lasted, until 2004.
 Many Red Sox fans blamed the losing streak on the unpopular trade, which became known as the "Curse of the Bambino."
 For years, whenever the Red Sox played at Yankee Stadium, home team fans would jeer: "1918!
 1918!"

-The curse may have been broken in 2004, but the fans haven't let it go entirely.
-Indeed, as both teams head to Florida this month for spring training, the rivalry remains as intense and bitter as ever.
-The teams finished back-to-back last season, and will be vying for the American League pennant again this summer.
+The curse may have been broken in the 2004 World Series, but the rivalry remains as intense and bitter as ever.
 It's fair to say that Red Sox and Yankees fans dislike each other as much as fans of any two teams playing today.
 Insults, fights and an occasional brawl are not unknown in Yankee Stadium and Fenway Park when these rivals face off.